dogweather/python-enum-import-issue/README.md

-A minimal reproducible demo that Enums aren't always singletons.
+A small demo that Enums aren't always singletons.
 This facts silently causes subtle bugs because `is` and `==` don't work as expected.